Bob-Maryville/COSC498/README.md

 - Instructor: Michael Palmer
 - University: Maryville University
-- Resources: I am using you.com as a resource for the code for this project.
+- Resources: I am using you.com and claude.ai as resources for the code for this project.

 ---